Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-There are two reasons to consider the above configuration: (1) Eliminate liability for potential accidents by not allowing AV to command pedestrians. ``\textit{UGOKIMASEN}'' only indicates to the pedestrians the current driving state and intention of the car.
-However, the comment does not inform the participants on what to do, for example, ``You go first.''
+There are two reasons to consider the above configuration: (1) To eliminate potential accident liabilities when eHMIs are practically implemented in the future, eHMIs will not issue directives to pedestrians. ``\textit{UGOKIMASEN}'' only informs pedestrians about the AV's current driving state and intentions; it does not instruct them on what to do, such as ``You go first.''
 The pedestrians need to decide their walking behavior based on the state of the car and the message on the eHMI.
 They are responsible for their decisions and behaviors.
 (2) Although text-based eHMI convey clear information that may be perceived as not requiring the pre-instruction, this message ``\textit{UGOKIMASEN}'' provides pedestrians with a vague understanding of the AV's intention in the specific Japanese context.
 Thus, this message can help to compare the effectiveness of the pre-instruction in this experiment.
 For example, a pedestrian might think that the AV is asking for help because the car is out of order when the ``\textit{UGOKIMASEN}'' message appears after the car has stopped.
 In addition, the blinking conditions and timing of the message remain unclear to the pedestrians before the pre-instruction.
 Thus, this ambiguity presents an important reason for instructing pedestrians.